JoeLumbley/Animation/README.md

 | 38.8 Low | 0.0257694 Seconds | 6.44235 Pixels|

 ### RectPostion.X

+RectPosition is a Vector2 that represents the position of our rectangle.

 ```
 Private RectPostion As New Vector2(Rect.X, Rect.Y)
 ```

 We are using a Vector2 because it can store single-precision floating-point values, which allows for more precise positioning of our rectangle.

 Example: